Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Static pressure test results
 	- Typical nightly results range betwwen -.03 and -.09 psi at my house.
- 	- pressure decrease will be greater if the test is run soon after the water heater is activated.
+ 	- Pressure decrease will be greater if the test is run soon after the water heater is activated.
     	- A 24 ml/min leak will cause a 3.44 psi drop during the nightly static pressure test under normal conditions.

 # Adaptive Threshhold Theory of Operation